MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-executive-sponsorship.md

 :::image type="icon" source="media/common/checklist.png" border="false":::

-**Checklist** - Here is a list of considerations and key actions you can take to establish or strengthen executive support for Power BI.
+**Checklist** - Here's a list of considerations and key actions you can take to establish or strengthen executive support for Power BI.

 > [!div class="checklist"]
 > - **Identify an executive sponsor with broad authority:** Find someone in a sufficient position of influence and authority (across organizational boundaries) who understands the value and impact of business intelligence.
 It is important that the individual has a vested interest in the success of analytics in the organization.